apache/pulsar/site/docs/latest/functions/api.md

 ## Counters

-All Pulsar Functions that use the Pulsar Functions SDK
+All Pulsar Functions that use the Pulsar Functions SDK have access to a distributed counter

-For example, a function might have

 ## User config